engrmahabub/wee/syntax/composite.md

 ## Variable arguments

-One function or method can receive variable number of arguments into an array using prefix "*" for parameter name.
+One function or method can receive variable number of arguments.
+Declare an array using prefix "*" for parameter name.

 ```
 --parameter *bar must be an array